 Burnout isn't just for C-suite executives at Fortune 500 companies.
 According to Entrepreneur Magazine, over 50% of founders experience burnout.
+A ComPysch survey showed that 61% of workers are highly stressed.
 That means that if you're eating lunch with three of your friends who all own businesses, two of you are burnt out.
 That's a large percentage.

 Let's be honest, if you're a small business or self-employed, you can't afford to be burnt out, because being burnt out means either not delivering quality work, or not working at all.
 Either isn't really an option for most folks.

 There's no quick fix to treat burnout.
 It's an ongoing process and if you haven't already, you should consult your doctor.
 The faster you begin to treat small business burnout, the quicker you'll be able to begin making positive strides in your business.